Cavendish selected for Giro but Tour unlikely

 Britain's Mark Cavendish is unlikely to return to the Tour de France after Quick Step-Alpha Vinyl selected him for the Giro d'Italia.

-Cavendish, 36, equalled Eddy Merckx's Tour de France stage win record of 34 during last year's race, after victory in four stages.
+Cavendish, 36, equalled Eddy Merckx's Tour de France record of 34 stage wins during last year's race, after victory in four stages.

 Dutch sprinter Fabio Jakobsen is expected to compete for the team at the Tour instead.

-"Mark is our man for the flat," said sports director Davide Bramati.
+"Mark is our man for the flat [in Italy]," said Davide Bramati.

-"He has won a lot of stages at the Giro, and he can rely on many strong riders to support and guide him in the hectic bunch sprints," he added.
+"He has won a lot of stages at the Giro, and he can rely on many strong riders to support and guide him in the hectic bunch sprints," the sports director added.

-Cavendish narrowly missed out on breaking Merckx's record during the final stage of last year's Tour, but was beaten by Belgian Wout van Aert of Jumbo-Visma.
+Cavendish narrowly missed out on breaking Merckx's record during the final stage of last year's Tour, when he was beaten by Belgian Wout van Aert of Jumbo-Visma.

 His form during the race was an extraordinary turnaround following several years without victory through injury and illness.